pointfreeco/swift-dependencies/README.md

 * **[Live, preview, and test dependencies][live-preview-test-article]**:
   Learn how to provide different implementations of your dependencies for use in the live application, as well as in Xcode previews, and even in tests.

+* **[Testing][testing-article]**:
+  One of the main reasons to control dependencies is to allow for easier testing.
+Learn some tips and tricks for writing better tests with the library.

 #### Advanced

 * **[Designing dependencies][designing-dependencies-article]**: